-- 1) Facilitator Terry Lamon commenced the Oct.
-27, 2016 Public Advisory Group (PAG) Meeting at 1:00 p.m. with a welcome, 'round the table introductions' and introduction of the agenda.
-Jack Purves motioned adoption of the agenda - all in favor. - 2) Facilitator Terry Lamon initiated discussion of the meeting minutes from the March 31, 2016 Public Advisory Group (PAG) Meeting.
+1) Facilitator Terry Lamon commenced the Oct.
+27, 2016 Public Advisory Group (PAG) Meeting at 1:00 p.m. with a welcome, 'round the table introductions' and

+2) Facilitator Terry Lamon initiated discussion of the meeting minutes from the March 31, 2016 Public Advisory Group (PAG) Meeting.
 A motion by Jack Purves and seconded by Tony Leeson to accept the minutes as presented was passed.